craftercms/docs/source/includes/scripts-templates-security.rst

    There are some cases though where a site requires access to one or more of the blacklisted expressions.

-   To override the default script sandbox configuration, follow the guide :ref:`script-sandbox-configuration`
+   To override the default script sandbox configuration, follow the guide :ref:`groovy-sandbox-configuration`